They Will Build It

 We’re a free multimedia magazine without a paywall or intrusive ads—and we’d like to keep it that way.
 We believe these stories need to be told; that inspiring both a deep appreciation for life on Earth and hope for its future is a critical step toward a thriving planet.
 If you agree, please consider making a donation to help secure the future of bioGraphic.
 Every little bit helps.

 Morgan Heim has been sneezed on by a whale, stampeded by bison, and nearly mistaken for salmon by hungry grizzly bears, all of which she took as great compliments—especially since they let her live to spy on wildlife for another day.
-Her work has appeared in such outlets as Smithsonian, BBC Wildlife, National Geographic NewsWatch, NPR, and High Country News, among others.
+Her work has appeared in such outlets as Smithsonian, BBC Wildlife, National Geographic, High Country News, and NPR among others.
 You can find more of her work at www.morganheim.com.